 How do I Become a Contract Manager?

-When considering whether to offer someone the opportunity to run their own retail business at one of our service stations, priority is given to those who have already completed MFG’s industry leading training programme.
+As MFG continues to grow we are always looking for new applicants who can deliver the standards, availability and service that our customers expect.
+When considering whether to offer someone the opportunity to run their own retail business at one of our service stations, priority is given to those who have already completed MFG’s industry leading forecourt operator training programme.

 Contract managers are appointed through the following process:

 Respond to any vacancy that interests you and attend an interview with the Area Retail Manager.

 Accept site offer.

 What is Contract Management?

 Contract management is the method used by Motor Fuel Group (MFG) to operate its network of company owned service stations in the UK.

 A contract manager is a self-employed person who derives his or her income from commission payments* for the sale of motor fuel and profits from the business he or she runs at the service station.
 Payments of commission are made on a daily basis.
 The other business operated by the contract manager at the station will include the forecourt shop and a ‘food to go’ offer when present.

 *Commission is also paid on other products and services which are offered at specific service stations, such as car wash, vacuum and airline.

 What are the Principal Responsibilities of the Contract Manager?